-In 2011, the chief ALJ conducted recruitment of applicants for a representative-ofemployers commission seat with a term expiring in 2011 and for a representative-of-employees seat to fill a vacancy created by the passing of one of the commissioners.
-Six individuals applied for the seats (two for the representative-of-employers seat and four for the representative-ofemployees seat).
+In 2012, the chief ALJ conducted recruitment of applicants for a representative-ofemployee commission seat with a term expiring in 2013.
+Three individuals applied for the seat.
 All applicants met the minimum qualifications and their names were forwarded to the governor.